Share

 By focusing on less saturated areas, you can more quickly establish a presence and start drawing organic traffic to your site.
 As your website gains credibility and authority, you can begin to tackle more competitive areas with confidence.

-On YouTube, the dynamics are a bit different.
+Picking the right content for ranking on Google isn't the same as YouTube.
+On this giant video powerhouse, the dynamics are a bit different.
 The platform's algorithm tends to favor content that engages users, regardless of how many other channels are covering similar topics.

-In fact, entering into areas where other creators are performing well can actually be advantageous.
+In fact, unlike Google where you want to stick your nose far away from high-competitive keywords, entering into niches where other creators are performing well can be advantageous.
 When your content aligns with what's already popular, it increases the likelihood of being recommended alongside those successful peers.

 For podcasters, this means that researching and understanding which types of content perform well on YouTube can guide you in creating episodes that not only interest your audience but are also more likely to be featured in recommendations.